Skip to content

 A good tip is to split baby supplies across any checked luggage, just to mitigate the risk of lost luggage.

-How much you need to pack will depend on how much access you have to local shops and if you have on-site laundry facilities.
+How much you need to pack will also depend on how much access you have to local shops and if you have on-site laundry facilities.

-Why compare travel insurance with MoneySuperMarket?
+Why should I compare travel insurance with MoneySuperMarket?

 With MoneySuperMarket, you can compare quotes in minutes to get the best travel insurance policy for your family, with flexible options to suit your travel plans.